lmihailovic/lukam.xyz/content/about/index.md

 | Squat    | 160 kg     | 2              |
 | Bench    | 80 kg      | 3              |
 | Deadlift | 180 kg     | 3              |

+### The Mountain Wreath
+There are plenty of thoughts inside this epic poem which shaped my thinking and personal philosphy, and helped me to better understand life in a way.

+As a humble gift, allow me to share my favourite verse with you.
+I don't ask much in return, just that you ponder it today, or tomorrow, or whenever you have the time.
+It's never too late to think about stuff.
+The verse is as follows: